-- Main influenza vaccine types: - IIV = inactivated influenza vaccine - RIV = recombinant influenza vaccine - LAIV = live attenuated influenza vaccine - Numerals following letter abbreviations indicate valency (the number of influenza virus hemagglutinin [HA] antigens represented in the vaccine): - 4 for quadrivalent vaccines: one A(H1N1), one A(H3N2), and two B viruses (one from each lineage) - 3 for trivalent vaccines: one A(H1N1), one A(H3N2), and one B virus (from one lineage) - All influenza vaccines expected to be available in the United States for the 2022-23 season are quadrivalent vaccines.
-However, abbreviations for trivalent vaccines (e.g., IIV3) might be used in this report when discussing information specific to trivalent vaccines. - Abbreviations for general vaccine categories (e.g., IIV) might be used when discussing information that is not specific to either trivalent or quadrivalent vaccines. - Prefixes are used when necessary to refer to certain specific IIVs: - a for MF59-adjuvanted inactivated influenza vaccine (e.g., aIIV3 and aIIV4) - cc for cell culture-based inactivated influenza vaccine (e.g., ccIIV3 and ccIIV4) - HD for high-dose inactivated influenza vaccine (e.g., HD-IIV3 and HD-IIV4) - SD for standard-dose inactivated influenza vaccine (e.g. SD-IIV3 and SD-IIV4) - Regarding recommendations concerning newly licensed influenza vaccines and changes to the licensed indications for existing vaccines, ACIP relies on FDA for review of safety, immunogenicity, and efficacy and effectiveness data pertaining to licensure and labeling of influenza vaccines.
-Vaccines that are expected to be available for the 2022-23 season are described (see Vaccines Available for the 2022-23 Season) (Table 1).
-Regulatory information pertinent to the change in age indication for Flucelvax Quadrivalent discussed in this report is available at https:// www.fda.gov/vaccines-blood-biologics/vaccines/ flucelvax-quadrivalent. - Regarding updated recommendations for influenza vaccines for adults aged ≥65 years, a summary of the review of evidence on this topic is available at https://www.cdc. gov/vaccines/acip/recs/grade/influenza-older-adults.html.
-A summary of the ACIP Evidence to Recommendations
+- Main influenza vaccine types: - IIV = inactivated influenza vaccine - RIV = recombinant influenza vaccine - LAIV = live attenuated influenza vaccine - Numerals following letter abbreviations indicate valency (the number of influenza virus hemagglutinin antigens represented in the vaccine): - 4 for quadrivalent vaccines: one A(H1N1), one A(H3N2), and two B viruses (one from each lineage) - 3 for trivalent vaccines: one A(H1N1), one A(H3N2), and one B virus (from one lineage) - All influenza vaccines expected to be available in the United States for the 2023-24 season are quadrivalent vaccines.
+However, abbreviations for trivalent vaccines (e.g., IIV3) might be used in this report when discussing information specific to trivalent vaccines. - Abbreviations for general vaccine categories (e.g., IIV) might be used when discussing information that is not specific to valency or to a specific vaccine in that category. - Prefixes are used when necessary to refer to certain specific IIVs: - a for MF59-adjuvanted inactivated influenza vaccine (e.g., aIIV3 and aIIV4) - cc for cell culture-based inactivated influenza vaccine (e.g., ccIIV3 and ccIIV4) - HD for high-dose inactivated influenza vaccine (e.g., HD-IIV3 and HD-IIV4) - SD for standard-dose inactivated influenza vaccine (e.g., SD-IIV3 and SD-IIV4)